kjames88/CarND-Advanced-Lane-Lines/README.md

 ###Results###

 The lane is tracked reasonably well.
 The computed radius values jump around too much and are sometimes quite different between left and right (displayed is averaged).
 More work may be needed on the radius, although smoothing the line parameters helps.
 The magnitude is within reason, but the result is not satisfying (yet).

+###Pitfalls###

+This pipeline can be expected to have difficulty if the road surface is very uneven.
+The perspective transform distorts when the car's orientation to the road is not consistent with the designed-in correspondence.
+The effect is observed over the first light concrete stripe.
+Prior to readjusting the correspondence, the lane projection was severely distorted, and analysis showed major dispersion of pixels toward the top of the frame.
+This fix improved the precision of the coordinate selection, but if the road surface turns sharply up or down, failure of the transform can be expected.